CopernicaMarketingSoftware/Documentation/Publisher/en/dmarc.md

 Passing both tests is preferred, but if only one of the tests succeeds receivers normally consider messages valid too.
-For example if a message does have a valid DKIM signature, but came in from an unexpected IP address.
+For example if a message does have a valid DKIM signature, but came from an unexpected IP address.
 This happens if a mail was forwarded or retransmitted.
 In such a scenario the DKIM signature stays valid, but the sending IP is different.
 Because of the valid signature however, a receiver still knows for